ON THIS PAGE

 Reasonable travel expenses will be reimbursed, so please keep receipts.
 If you are travelling to the interview by car, we will reimburse you based on mileage.
 Please note that reimbursement of travel does not include first class public transport but standard class only.
 You will be given an expense claim form when you attend the interview with a stamped addressed envelope to return your claim.
 Please note that claims can take up to three weeks to be processed.

 In our department, the dress code is smart casual.
 It is a good idea to attend the interview in business-wear.
 A good example of this is clean and ironed clothing with smart shoes.

 We understand you will be keen to hear the outcome of your interview, so we aim to inform all applicants of the outcome within four working days after the interview has taken place.
 If there will be any delays in letting you know, we will keep you updated.

 You will need to bring your right to work documentation to the interview with you.
-Until 30th June 2021, you can prove your right to work in the following ways:

-- A passport with a vignette or a current Biometric Residence Permit (BRP), you have less than 6 weeks left on your current visa, please bring evidence of your application for a new visa to your interview.
+- A passport with a vignette or a current Biometric Residence Permit (BRP), if you have less than 6 weeks left on your current visa, please bring evidence of your application for a new visa to your interview.